 In the times when we are heavily dependent on the Internet and have given ourselves up to long hours of social networking; which has led us to an app-hungry lifestyle and in turn has grown concerned over digital wellbeing.

-Many apps and web platforms have indeed eased hundreds of different tasks and daily functions, including task management, note-taking, and banking; as well as our shopping preferences, travel bookings, and food orders.
+Like Fabulous App, Many apps and web platforms have indeed eased hundreds of different tasks and daily functions, including task management, note-taking, and banking; as well as our shopping preferences, travel bookings, and food orders.